fatibaba/turbbo/README.md

 2. the MiddleOntology.owl
 3. The behaviour_properties.owl

-This repository also contains the SPARQL queries and answers used for evaluation of the ontology (see CompetencyQuestions.md)
+This repository also contains the SPARQL queries and answers used for evaluation of the ontology (see CompetencyQuestions.md). turbbo-merged.ttl contains the dataset for testing the queries.